Unf*ck Yourself Book Summary, You are What You Do

 About the Book

-The language we use to describe our circumstances determines how we see, experience, and participate in them.
-It dramatically affects how we deal with our life and confront problems both big and small.
+The language we describe our circumstances determines how we see, experience, and participate in them.
+It dramatically affects how we deal with our lives and confronts big and small problems.

 Gary claims that events hold no power over us at all.
 We create our reality with our minds.
-This book will help you seek the answer, not out there, but inside of yourself.
+This Book will help you seek the answer, not out there, but inside yourself.

 Assertive v/s Narrative

-• How the heck does one create their own reality?
-By shifting self-talk from being a streaming narrative (where one talk about self, others and life, a dialog of opinion and judgment), to being assertive, where one cast all of the default “noise” aside and assert power right here and now.
+• How the heck does one create their reality?
+By shifting self-talk from being a streaming narrative (where one talks about self, others, and life, a dialog of opinion and judgment) to being assertive, where one casts all of the default “noise” aside and asserts power right here and now.

-• The physiological and psychological impact of using in-the-moment, assertive language is not only powerful, it has a very real in-the-moment effect.
-There’s a massive difference between, “I am relentless” and, “I will be relentless”.
+• The physiological and psychological impact of using in-the-moment, assertive language is not only powerful, it has a genuine in-the-moment effect.
+There’s a massive difference between “I am relentless” and “I will be relentless.”

 There is no greater knowledge than the knowledge you have verified for yourself, in your own experience.